 The Union Station Cinema was opened adjacent to the old Union Station Power House.
 The Union Station itself was completely renovated and turned into a shopping mall and entertainment center.

 The 10-screen theatre presented unique construction challenges.
-The 2,300 seat theatre was built under an elevated section of an interstate highway.
+The 2,300-seat theatre was built under an elevated section of an interstate highway.
 Due to the building’s location, steel could not be lowered by crane.
-Instead, steel structural beams were hoisted from below with a crane and placed on the roof, which passes only ten feet under the overpass.
+Instead, steel structural beams were hoisted from below with a crane and placed on the roof which passes only 10 feet under the overpass.